Why Choose Public Health at UMD?

 - Conduct research in local communities on projects that seek to improve food access, reduce HIV/AIDS and prevent chronic disease, among others

-- Join other UMD students on interdisciplinary projects like the Public Health Garden or Engineers Without Borders
+- Join other UMD students on interdisciplinary projects like the Public Health Garden or Public Health Beyond Borders

 - Attend presentations by top researchers at the National Institutes of Health (NIH)